 A hiking holiday in Scotland has to be on your UK bucket list.
 There are so many walks and hikes to go on in Scotland, and this post is going to take you through some of my favourites!

 From the famous Ben Nevis to the easier city walks such as Arthur Seat in Edinburgh, there are loads of beautiful places in Scotland for you to explore.
 Check out the best places to visit in Scotland here.
-And of course, the rolling hills of the Scottish Highlands are absolutely worth seeing.
+And of course, the rolling hills of the Scottish Highlands are absolutely worth seeing, as well as both of the Scotland National Parks.
 There’s something for everyone in Scotland, whether you want a day hike, a family trip or a full-on hiking challenge.
+The walks and hikes in Scotland are up there with some of the best hikes in the UK!

 I personally cannot wait to get up to Scotland in my van.
 Come rain or shine, with the right hiking gear, you’re guaranteed an amazing active holiday and I’d love to inspire you to go hiking in Scotland too.